BalaChandraAkula/BillingMangementSystem/README.md

 ### - This system was made in Java.
 ### - Worked on a System to Store Buyers Details and Product Details
-### - We can Add, Update and Delete Buyer and Product Details.
+### - We can Add, Update and Delete Buyers and Product Details.
 Also calculates the amount to be paid.
 ### - Made the application using java swing and awt.

 ## Author :